giros-dit/python-ngsi-ld-client/docs/OptionsNoOverwrite.md

 # OptionsNoOverwrite

-6.16.3 For POST method associated to the operation \"Batch Entity Update\", the \"noOvevwrite\"  options query parameter indicates that no attribute overwrite shall be performed.
+6.16.3 For POST method associated to the operations \"Batch Entity Update\" and \"Append Entity Attributes\", the \"noOvevwrite\"  options query parameter indicates that no attribute overwrite shall be performed.

 ## Enum